tethig/turbo-spoon/Text Editors.md

 ### Somewhat less used packages
-These packages are good, but not always in use on my system: file-icons - gives file icons, but I inactivate this when using seti-ui (which comes with decent set; see below) language-arduino - you need an Arduino and a project! language-julia - Julia is cool, but you may not have it! git-time-machine - I haven't tried this yet.
+These packages are good, but not always in use on my system:
+* file-icons - gives file icons, but I inactivate this when using seti-ui (which comes with decent set; see below)
+* language-arduino - you need an Arduino and a project!
+* language-julia - Julia is cool, but you may not have it!
+* git-time-machine - I haven't tried this yet.

 ### Themes
 Appearance is everything.
 Atom allows control of UI (user interface) and syntax display.

-My currently installed **and activated** (see Themes section in Settings) UI theme is: seti-ui (brings icons with it as noted above)
+My currently installed **and activated** (see Themes section in Settings) UI theme is:
+* seti-ui (brings icons with it as noted above)

-And for my syntax:
+And for my syntax theme:
-monokai-seti
+* monokai-seti

-A nice alternative set outside the defaults is: nord-atom-ui nord-atom-syntax
+A nice alternative set outside the defaults is:
+* nord-atom-ui
+* nord-atom-syntax
-*and activate "file-icons" from packages...*
+* *and activate "file-icons" from packages...*

 ### Protecting your sleep
-This is obviously an aesthetic choice, but when working late a dark screen is restful.
-If you wish to reduce your melantopic flux check out [f.lux software](https://justgetflux.com).
+This is obviously an aesthetic choice, but when working late a dark screen is restful and healthful.
+On the latter, if you wish to reduce your melantopic lux check out [f.lux software](https://justgetflux.com).
 The latest MacOS update gives yellow screen options (in SysPref, but default off), but f.lux is pretty comprehensive.

 If you've no idea about the effects of light on health [read about it](http://dx.doi.org/10.1530/EC-16-0097).